 Water Treatment & Recovery

 Conventional and innovative technologies are applied both for urban and industrial water treatment, in centralized and decentralized systems, for the removal of regulated (organic matter and nutrients) and unregulated (emerging contaminants) compounds.
-The aim is not only to treat water, but also to reuse it, recover value-added compounds and reduce the impact of treatment systems (surface area, energy consumption, etc)
+The aim is not only to treat water, but also to reuse it, recover value-added compounds and reduce the impact of treatment systems (surface area, energy consumption, etc).
+Examples of applications

 - Microbial pathogens present.